imranhadi01/pygame/readme.md

  Difficulty adding timed input using Python 3 as in order to continue on a computer needs to receive input from the human.

- Using Stack Overflow the closest I could come was asking the user to press enter to continue moving forward
+ Using Stack Overflow the closest I could come was asking the user to press enter to continue moving forward Three modes to play this game (Easy, medium, hard)